 Cold Sores (Fever Blister) Treatments

 Cold sores can be caused by the herpes simplex virus and can appear on the outside of your mouth but also your fingers, cheeks, or nose.

 Cold sores cannot be cured, but you can alleviate the pain by applying ice or using over-the-counter remedies that contain agents like menthol and phenol too soft on scabs and reduce cracking.

-However, when a cold sore especially painful, the best primary care physician NYC may be able to prescribe oral medication to speed healing or anesthetic gel to alleviate the pain.
+However, when a cold sore is especially painful, the best primary care physician in NYC may be able to prescribe oral medication to speed healing or anesthetic gel to alleviate the pain.

 Atopic dermatitis or eczema is also associated with asthma, stress, and allergies.